Mount Fitz Roy in Los Glaciares National Park, Patagonia

 For more detailed information visit our When To Go section.

-How do I get local currency in El Chalten and Fitz Roy Massif?
+What currency do I need in El Chalten and Fitz Roy Massif?

-What's the time difference between El Chalten and Fitz Roy Massif and UK?
+What is the time difference between El Chalten and the UK?

 What places combine well with El Chalten and Fitz Roy Massif?